ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Building of the requirements in [Section 3.1](##31-Introduction-and-High-Level-Requirements), this section focuses on identifiers, identities and credentials used within a BPI or a network of BPIs.
 Note that BPI interoperability which will be discussed in [Section 5](##5-Middleware,-Communication-and-Interoperability) is predicated on known, discoverable and identifiable approaches to how identifiers and credentials are created, updated, revoked, and deleted and how standardized identity frameworks are related to those identifiers and credentials utilized in one or more BPIs.

-In the following, we will use Requester and Provider as established in this document to refer to the entities making and those receiving requests.
+In the following, this document will use Requester and Provider as established in this document to refer to the entities making and those receiving requests.

 ### 3.2.1 BPI Identifiers